You will find the classes are color-coded by the recommended grade level.

 |

-Art w/Science - G1-3Students have the opportunity to combine Art with Science as a multisensory approach to learning science and as a means for integrating school work while enjoying art.
+Art w/Science - G1-3Students have the opportunity to combine Art with Science as a multisensory approach to learning science and as a means for integrating schoolwork while enjoying art.
 Students can also take this class as an Art-only elective.
 The art projects completed in class will reflect and enrich the weekly science lessons.
 Throughout the course, students will compile an art syllabus with instructional inserts and worksheets that explain and illustrate the elements of art being implemented with each project, such as shape, form, line, color, edges, space, & texture, and more.
-Young artists will enjoy a variety of art mediums which may include colored pencil, water color crayons, and oil pastels.
-The weekly science homework will include reading assignments from G1-3 AIG God's Design For Life for Beginners.
+Young artists will enjoy a variety of art mediums which may include colored pencil, watercolor crayons, and oil pastels.
+The weekly science homework will include reading assignments from G1-3 AIG Adventures on Planet Earth.
 Learning and enjoying art throughout childhood can help improve motor skills and visual learning, and can also benefit children in their overall academic performance and innovation.
 Parents and children are pleasantly surprised to see what little hands can produce with encouragement and instruction.
 The Art w/Science courses can be repeated multiple years as various science texts and art lessons rotate from year to year.

 Ms. Jana Corrigan received her associate degree in Art and Humanities from Coast Community College in 2020 and in addition received private art instruction for six years.
 During this time, she enjoyed volunteer and teacher roles for various ministries.
 As a graduated homeschool student, she has a passion for teaching art alongside academic subjects such as science and history in the homeschool community where her students and families have appreciated her artistic skills and her ability to encourage and instruct students of all ages in art theory.
 Besides teaching for HSFM, she also works as an assistant to artist Cathy Clark and together they recently illustrated and published a children’s picture book.
 Ms. Corrigan’s talent continues to flourish while creating her own paintings and designs, and as she trains young artists at HSFM.
 We are very grateful that the Lord has provided a teacher who not only has years of private training and college coursework, but also is knowledgeable and experienced in providing instruction in art theory while incorporating science and history lessons.